cirosantilli/write-free-science-books-to-get-famous-website/README.md

 It would be cool for a user to say: I trust this other user on given tags / all tags.

+Maybe this is required.
+E.g., given a real network, a bot network could make an exact copy of it, and that should have the same reputation as the real one.

+Such relations make per-user score of other users / posts even more important.

 ## Extra problem 4: per user score of all other users

 Rate how much one user likes other users based on his actions.